Parcel-NExT/Parcel_NExT/Parcel.NExT/Packages/Zora.Synth/README.md

 * https://youtu.be/qHAPr2-QYiw
 * (A complete tutorial on FSMN syntax and basic REPL and CLI usage will be uploaded in the future)

+## Components

+### Fluent Synth

+Core dll library for Fluent API music synthesization.
+There are two flavours of API:

+1. Low level wave form sample based routines
+2. High level MIDI based routines
+3. This library also provides a simplified ASCII music score notation system

+One can mix and match from 2 into 1.

 ## Methodology (Preliminary Note)